Finding Missing Relatives with Help from our Global Red Cross Network

 Not knowing where your father, mother, brother or sister is.
-This is every year the harsh reality for thousands of people.
+Every year, this is the harsh reality for thousands of people worldwide.
 They have lost contact with their loved ones as the result of a war, conflict, natural disaster or migration.
 Where do you begin your search?

 The Netherlands Red Cross helps people to search for missing relatives and to restore contact.
-We do this work in partnership with the ICRC (the International Committee of the Red Cross) and all national Red Cross and Red Crescent associations.
-We can utilise this network to start such a search in many places in the world.
-Would you like to know more?
+We do this work in partnership with the ICRC (the International Committee of the Red Cross) and all national Red Cross and Red Crescent Societies.
+Our worldwide network enables us to search and find missing relatives around the world.

 If we succeed in finding your loved one, we will ensure that you are put in contact with each other.
 We will also contact you if we have been unable to find your relative, in order to let you know this.